acidanthera/VoodooPS2/README.md

 ### Change Log:

+2012-10-11
+- Fix problem with WiFi key (again).
+I had it fixed once, but evidently regressed at some point.

 2012-10-10:
 - Basics of palm rejection are implemented.
 Still need to make the code pay attention to system settings
 - Fn+Del(sysreq) is implemented as a way to toggle touchpad on/off